benwilcock/cqrs-microservice-sampler/README.md

  - Command & Query responsibility Separation with the [Axon CQRS Framework](http://www.axonframework.org/)
  - Event Sourcing & Materialised Views with RabbitMQ, MongoDB and H2

-#About the Author

-[Ben Wilcock](https://uk.linkedin.com/in/benwilcock) works for Pivotal as a Cloud Solutions Architect.
-Ben has a passion for microservices, cloud and mobile applications and helps [Pivotal's Cloud Foundry](http://pivotal.io/platform) customers to become more responsive, innovate faster and gain greater returns from their software investments.
-Ben is also a respected technology [blogger](http://benwilcock.wordpress.com) who's articles have featured in [DZone](https://dzone.com/users/296242/benwilcock.html), [Java Code Geeks](https://www.javacodegeeks.com/author/ben-wilcock/), [InfoQ](https://www.infoq.com/author/Ben-Wilcock) and more.

 ##Running the Demo

 Running the demo is easy.
 The whole environment has been packaged to be run as a series of Docker containers.
 To run the code, you'll need to have the following software installed on your machine.
 For reference I'm using Ubuntu 16.04 as my OS, but I have also tested the app on the new Docker for Windows Beta successfully.